-Even though David’s prayers are bold and brutally honest, he never allows his lack nor his circumstances to derail his love and pursuit of God.
+Even though David's prayers are bold and brutally honest, he never allows his lack or circumstances to derail his love and pursuit of God.
 This is key.

-Here are just two responses David gives when things go bad.
+Here are just two responses David gives when things go wrong.

 Psalm 69:30 "I will praise God's name in song and glorify him with thanksgiving."

-Personally, in the midst of my disappointment I find strength to do one thing: I look for an occasion to give thanks to the Lord and do it.
+Personally, in my disappointment, I find the strength to do one thing: I look for an occasion to give thanks to the Lord and do it.
 Why?
 Giving thanks shifts the atmosphere in my heart.

-Initially it’s hard, but the more I give thanks the more my mind is renewed and my spirit is refreshed.
-His love fills my heart and hope and faith are activated.
-This is exactly what David did.
+Initially, it's hard, but the more I give thanks, the more my mind is renewed, and my spirit is refreshed.
+His love fills my heart, and hope and faith are activated.
+This is precisely what David did.

-Here are a few other things I do when I am struggling in this area.
+Here are a few other things I do when struggling in this area.

-- I continue to worship through my lack of understanding.
-There really is no other way around it.
-I display the depths of my love in the place of greatest suffering.
+I continue to worship through my lack of understanding.
+There is no other way around it.
+I display the depths of my love in the place of my greatest suffering.
 Whether I sense injustice or not, I will praise Him.

-- I embrace the pain to grow.
-While facing the circumstance I embrace the pain and try to squeeze every drop out of it to gain greater wisdom and revelation.
-I want to learn more about God and more about myself.
-I want the pain to make me not break me.
+While facing the circumstance, I embrace the pain and squeeze every drop out of it to gain greater wisdom and revelation.
+I want to learn more about the Lord and more about myself.
+I want the pain to make me, not break me.